bensoille/aws-bastion-setup-existing-vpc/README.md

 ./scenario.sh 'vpc-89fd88f4' 'subnet-2f5f0749' 'us-east-1' 'ben'
 ```
 ### ssh service monitoring
 In addition, a `ssh-bastion-down` *Cloudwatch* alarm is set up.
 This alarm is based on `ssh-status` data source, which is fed by a cron script installed on bastion host.
+Plotted values reflect the ssh service status on host, as per *systemd* `systemctl is-active` result.

-## How to
+## How to, details
 > These steps are done by `scenario.sh` and explained only for convenience

+> AWS account credentials must be set up in `~/.aws/credentials` file, as these commands use *awscli* in background

-1. Create bastion host AMI using packer (specify your VPC and subnet IDs.)
+### 1. Create bastion host AMI using packer (specify your VPC and subnet IDs.)
 ```shell
 #     _    __  __ ___                       _   _
 #    / \  |  \/  |_ _|   ___ _ __ ___  __ _| |_(_) ___  _ __